-With 15 years of professional experience, his clients include Microsoft, Mashable, India Currents, Tau Beta Pi, Other World Computing, Bandai Namco, Typemock and EE Times.
+With 15 years of professional experience, his clients include The Smithsonian Institution, Microsoft, Mashable, India Currents, Tau Beta Pi, Other World Computing, Bandai Namco, Typemock and EE Times.
 His work has been featured on many notable websites, including TechCrunch, Gizmodo and CNET.
 His portfolio can be found at krishnadraws.com.

 Comics, because of their visual nature, have universal appeal to readers both young and old.
 They're easily adaptable to take advantage of the medium they are presented in, whether it's the web or print.
 Plus, they're also fun to read!

 Don't bombard your customers with a boring press release!
 Studies have proven that images offer higher retention rates when compared to text.
 Comics, with their coupling of images and text, are a terrific medium to convey complex concepts in a simple, concise format.
 Stand apart from the crowd - use comics to get your point across!

 When was the last time a press release went viral?
 Comics, by their very nature, lend themselves to being quickly and easily shared.
 (Many online comics have gone viral.)
 Comics can aid in knowledge retention.
 In the era of short attention spans and social media, a little humor can go a long way in spreading your message.